 About the program

 One of the most important fields in science today, biochemistry draws on all sciences to explore the living world and causes of disease at the molecular level.
+Our program is one of only a few that is accredited by the American Society for Biochemistry & Molecular Biology.

 Why study biochemistry at Roanoke?